CODE OF CIVIL PROCEDURE IN ITALY

 Sources

-1. In spite of the Civil Code's length and complexity, it is still up to the judicial system to determine how the law should be applied in concrete situations.
+1. The Code of Civil Procedure in Italy length and complexity, it is still up to the judicial system to determine how the law should be applied in concrete situations.

 2. Italy, a member of the European Union, is a signatory to the Lugano Convention for the recognition and enforcement of decisions in civil and commercial cases, ratified on 30 October 2007.
 (Lugano Convention).